Master of Legal Studies (M.L.S.) –

 Curious which Law Certificate is right for you?
 Questions about the admission process or the program?
 Our team will answer any questions and help you through the process when you’re ready.

-Applying to the M.Jur.
+Applying to the M.L.S.

 See details about admission requirements and how to apply:

-Master of Jurisprudence –
+Master of Legal Studies (M.L.S.) –

 Business and Entrepreneurship Law Concentration

-M.Jur.
+M.L.S.
 Business and Entrepreneurship Law Concentration

 Students of the law are renowned for their ability to deconstruct arguments and construct persuasive ones.
 Law school hones your critical thinking skills, making you adept at dissecting complex issues and presenting compelling cases.
-The M.Jur. at the School of Law is the perfect analytical compliment to your professional skill set.
-M.Jur. graduates are taught to excel in precise, detail-oriented communication and make successful entrepreneurs by combining their legal knowledge with their industry-specific toolbox.
+The M.L.S. at the School of Law is the perfect analytical compliment to your professional skill set.
+M.L.S. graduates are taught to excel in precise, detail-oriented communication and make successful entrepreneurs by combining their legal knowledge with their industry-specific toolbox.

 If your goal is to practice law, a J.D. is a necessity.
-However, if you’re considering a broader career in business, an M.Jur. offers a diverse skill set and extensive career opportunities.
+However, if you’re considering a broader career in business, an M.L.S. offers a diverse skill set and extensive career opportunities.
 Keep in mind that your success ultimately depends on how you leverage your education, contacts and knowledge.
 Choose the path that aligns with your long-term career goals and interests and be prepared to make the most of your chosen degree.

 The matriculation ceremony was a bliss.
 The pledge was epic.
 It was an awakening gesture to start the journey of studying in law.
 I felt strongly committed and dedicated to the study by vowing the pledge and signing the paper.
 It was great to learn the history of St. Mary’s University and the vision of the School of Law.
 The dean and the faculty demonstrated their knowledge and the experience in practicing laws.
 They were also very accessible and willing to give advice in a professional field or in personal life.
 The facility does not just provide a good environment to study but also a venue to network with fellow colleagues.
 I felt comfortable to go to the law school buildings anytime for any reasons. thank you so much to hosting the ceremony and providing the outstanding experience.